Snapper Ban in South Australia: The Whole Picture for 2025

 Of course, local fishers knew that Snappers weren’t as abundant as they once were.
 In fact, they were the first ones to notice their decline.
 To most of them, the change in regulation didn’t come as much of a surprise.
 What was surprising, however, was how radical the change was.

-Snapper fishing was banned for three years.
+Snapper fishing was banned for seven years.
 That’s a long time, especially for a local ‘mom and pop’ business dependent on the Snapper bite to put food on the table.
 Restaurants and fishing guides, tackle shops, and retailers were all about to take a big hit.

 A Word on Snapper